-Simon M. Macbeth from Leeds is the design manager…
+Simon M. Macbeth from Roundhay Leeds is the web design manager…

-Simon Macbeth Leeds is the design manager and one of the founders of 121 Web Design based in Roundhay Leeds, UK.
+Simon Macbeth Leeds is the design manager and one of the founders of 121 Roundhay Web Design based in Leeds, UK.
 His job is to help ensure excellent customer service and project manage every web design project to ensure our high rate of customer satisfaction.
+He has now incorporated Roundhay Web Design with 121 Web Design.

 When Simon M. Macbeth first started working for himself back in 1998, he lived in a small run down house in Roundhay Leeds and had a pretty demanding job.
 After coming home from work, he’d fill his online orders but didn’t have much time left for the things he loved.